daandouwe/Machine-Translation-with-CRFs/README.md

 * Think about more features.
 Check `simple_features` for what we already have.
 Perhaps we need more span features.
 I added skip-bigram features recently: `le * noir` for the word `chien` in `le chien noir.`, and `chien * -END-` for `.`.

-* DONE.  ~Use the script - which we will be provided with soon - to compute the BLEU score of our predicted translations produced in `predict.py` compared with gold-translations provided in the folder [data](data/dev1.zh-en).
-(Note: we get a number of gold-standard translations - apparently BLEU then works better).
-We need to write some small script to do this.~

 ## Some issues/questions

 * The problem with derivations for which the `p(y,d|x) = nan` is this: the weights vector `w`.
 This *still* occurs, even with the above described hack.
 It *only* occurs with long sentences though.
 I think because for a long sentence, the derivation has many edges.
 And then `sum([estimated_weights[edge] for edge in derrivation])` gets upset, which we use in `join_prob` to compute the  `p(y,d|x)`.
 NOTE: This is not *really* an issue: we still get Viterbi estimates!
 We just cannot compute the correct probability.